Cache coherence: Definition

 The alternative definition of a coherent system is via the definition of sequential consistency memory model: "the cache coherent system must appear to execute all threads’ loads and stores to a single memory location in a total order that respects the program order of each thread".
 Thus, the only difference between the cache coherent system and sequentially consistent system is in the number of address locations the definition talks about (single memory location for a cache coherent system, and all memory locations for a sequentially consistent system).

 Another definition is: "a multiprocessor is cache consistent if all writes to the same memory location are performed in some sequential order".

 Rarely, but especially in algorithms, coherence can instead refer to the locality of reference.

 Multiple copies of the same data can exist in different cache simultaneously and if processors are allowed to update their own copies freely, an inconsistent view of memory can result.

 Coherence mechanisms

 The two most common mechanisms of ensuring coherency are snooping and directory-based, each having their own benefits and drawbacks.
 Snooping based protocols tend to be faster, if enough bandwidth is available, since all transactions are a request/response seen by all processors.
 The drawback is that snooping isn't scalable.
 Every request must be broadcast to all nodes in a system, meaning that as the system gets larger, the size of the (logical or physical) bus and the bandwidth it provides must grow.
-Directories, on the other hand, tend to have longer latencies (with a 3 hop request/forward/respond) but use much less bandwidth since messages are point to point and not broadcast.
+Directories, on the other hand, tend to have longer latency (with a 3 hop request-forward-respond) but use much less bandwidth since messages are point to point and not broadcast.
 For this reason, many of the larger systems (>64 processors) use this type of cache coherence.